Trezor model T vs Safe 5: which one to choose for your cryptos?

 • Safe 5 :

-Thick housing and reworked shape for better grip.
+Thicker casing and redesigned shape for a better grip.

 • Model T :